Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 Non-binary people (and binary transgender people) are all different in management needs and goals.

 There are no hard and fast rules or algorithms for which treatments are used or necessary.
 The patient needs to lead management and treatment decisions in line with what they want.
-There is no set checklist to tick off to ‘treat’ gender issues (though I will explain general pathways in a later post).
-Some patients are content with having validation and discussion with a healthcare professional, some require hormones, some require surgeries.
-Not every experience is the same, and treatment ideals and goals may evolve in time.
+There is no set checklist to tick off to ‘treat’ gender issues.

 In the UK, it is generally accepted that referral to a Gender Identity Clinic may be necessary.

-The RCGP have guidelines on medical treatment of trans patients and hormone prescriptions.
+The RCGP has guidelines on medical treatment of trans patients and hormone prescriptions.
 WPATH standards of care are also a really useful resource.
 See the references below for links to these.

 Ask people what the label means to them instead of what it means in general.